Simple draft blockers help prepare your home or apartment for the season's extremes.

-- Block door and window drafts by caulking air leaks around doors and windows.
+- Caulk doors and windows.
+Block door and window drafts by caulking air leaks around doors and windows.

 - Add more insulation if needed.
 If you can see the ceiling joists in your attic, you may need more insulation.

-In addition to draft blockers, the following tips can also help prepare your home for winter.
+In addition to blocking the drafts, consider the following tips to help get your house or apartment ready for winter.

 - Turn off outdoor water supply.
 Make sure all exterior water spigots are turned off and all attached hoses or other devices are removed, drained, and properly stored.